Kyoto International School

-Kyoto International School (KIS), formerly known as Kyoto Christian Day School, is an international school in Kyoto, Japan, founded in 1957.
+Kyoto International School (KIS), formerly Kyoto Christian Day School, is an international school in Kyoto, Japan, founded in 1957.
 It serves students from 3 to 16 years old.
 The school has been accredited by the Western Association of Schools and Colleges (WASC) since 1992 and authorised by the International Baccalaureate Organisation (IBO) since 2006.

-KIS has an enrollment of approximately 130 students from around 20 different countries.
+KIS has an enrollment of approximately 130 students from around 20 countries.

 The school is divided into four parts: Early Years, Primary, Middle School and High School.

 KIS also offers an English immersion program on Saturdays for students aged 3 to 12 years old.